 |13.||Costs of the Mediation|

 1.1 The IBA Dispute Resolution Forum is spearheaded by the ADR Team at the IBA comprising of the following individuals; Navin Merchant (Convenor), Nausheen Ahmad, Altaf Qureshi, Sohaib Saleem (Focal Person).

-1.3 Any contemplated or existing litigation or arbitration in relation to the dispute may be started or continued despite the mediation, unless the parties agree or the court orders otherwise.
+1.3 Any contemplated or existing litigation or arbitration concerning the dispute may be started or continued despite the mediation unless the parties agree or the court orders otherwise.
 If settlement terms cannot be agreed through mediation or if the mediation process fails at any stage, the parties can revert to the pending litigation or arbitration.

 Article 2 - Definitions

 In these Rules, the following terms shall have the following meanings:

 2.2 IBA-DRF: the Foundation "IBA Dispute Resolution Forum", having its registered office in Karachi.

 2.3 Issue: the issue described in the Mediation Agreement.

 2.4 Mediation: a procedure in which the Parties try to resolve their Issue under the supervision of a Mediator in accordance with the Rules.